 - Actively prevent anti-trans harassment on campus, such as the event promotion tactics that TPUSA students engaged in for their April 6 event, by specifically flyering the hallways adjacent to Sexuality Studies faculty offices.

 - Fund CAPS.
-Meet the mandated 1:1000 counselor-to-student ratio.
+Meet the recommended 1:1000-1500 counselor-to-student ratio.
 We have made this demand before and will continue to do so.
-We have a mental health crisis on campus, and a labor crisis in CAPS — counselors are overworked and underpaid, and the administration deliberately misconstrues the staffing reality.
-You cannot encourage students in crisis to go to CAPS when getting an appointment takes weeks, and when the singular crisis counselor position (the SAFE place) is unstaffed.
+We have a mental health crisis on campus, and a labor crisis in CAPS — counselor faculty are overworked and underpaid, and the administration misconstrues the staffing reality.
+While students can access 20-minute crisis appointments, getting follow-up and ongoing appointments may take weeks due to understaffing.

-- Defund campus police in order to fund CAPS.
+Defund campus police.
 University police (UPD), funded by student tuition, escorted the TPUSA speaker on April 6.
 This is yet another example showing that, along with their racist, anti-Black, and anti-worker roots, police have a long history of hyperpolicing queer people and disproportionately enacting violence against trans people.
 A budget is a reflection of ethics.
-Budget crisis or not, we can redirect funding from the University Police Department to CAPS.
+Budget crisis or not, we can redirect funding from the University Police Department to mental health.
 Did the 2020 uprising teach us nothing?
 Communities need care, not cops.